telefonicaid/fiware-orion/test/loadTest/csubs_cache_tests/README.md

-# Cache refresh Tests
+# Subscriptions Cache refresh Tests

-These tests are used to verify that the notifications rate from ContextBroker is similar to the rate received in the listener.
+These scripts are used to verify that the notifications rate from ContextBroker is similar to the rate received in the listener.

 #### Requirements

-- Bash shell (linux)
-- Jmeter (2.11 verson or higher)
+- Jmeter (2.11 version or higher)
-- Python (2.7.x version)
+- http listener (see Notes)

 #### Architecture for testing